 - Sauté the chopped vegetables in the tuna oil for 5 minutes.
 Add the paprika, stir, and add the rice.

-- Pour in the hot water with the dissolved saffron, season, and cook for 18 minutes over medium-low heat.
+- Pour in the hot water with dissolved saffron, season, and cook for 18 minutes over medium-low heat.

 Ingredients (6 skewers):